zahariev/mitigram/README.md

 - Translations.
 - Search is activated on keyDown.
 - TreeComponent should be dummy (with more time), showing data and exporting events e.g. selected
-- I have NOT used any icons in the List, although they look friendly, from a heavy user's perspective the eye is much quicker when dealing with text than images
+- I have NOT used any icons in the List, although they look friendly, from a heavy use perspective the eye is much quicker when dealing with text than images
+- In the Group tree could be added state/bg color, checked/ if Contact is already invited from other group or solo :)

+TODO: later this day:

+- add counterparty by email only.
+- add checklist tree for groupList data to be able to select partially group members
+- Confirmation Dialog before sending emails
--
+- clear console.logs